kplabs-pl/sml-docs/src/how_to/egse_host/install_vivado_lab.rst

 Steps
 -----
 1. Download Vivado Lab for Linux from AMD website.

+   Use Vivado Lab version 2024.1 or newer.
+In case of problems with automatic installation with recently released version, please contact Smart Mission Lab support.

 2. Transfer downloaded file to EGSE Host.

    .. code-block:: shell-session